freenas/freenas-docs/userguide/sharing.rst

   sure that the system is fully up-to-date.

 * Shadow copy support only works for ZFS pools or datasets.
-This means that the CIFS share must be configured on a volume or dataset, not on a directory.
+This means that the SMB share must be configured on a volume or dataset, not on a directory.

 * Datasets are filesystems and shadow copies cannot traverse